go-surreal/sdbc/SECURITY.md

 Until then, the versioning will stay at 0.x.x.
 The first major release will be 1.0.0.
 As long as there is no major release, we will only provide support for the most recent (minor) version.

-As of now, this library only supports Go 1.23.x.
-This will most likely be the case until version 1.24.0 is released.
-In the future we will try to follow the official compatibility policy of Go, which means that we will provide support for the recent two releases.
-These versions will be 1.24.x and 1.23.x.
+We will try to follow the official compatibility policy of Go, which means that we will provide support for the recent two releases.
+As of writing these versions are 1.23.x and 1.22.x.

 Older versions will not receive security updates or fixes.